 You can take up to three “University session” (i.e. non-UWW) courses that double-count towards this certificate.
 It is acceptable that those courses also count towards your other grad program.

-I am a professional and not sure whether my background qualifies me for this certificate.
+I have been working for a while and am not sure whether my background qualifies me for this certificate.

 Send us your application documents (see link above) anyways (it’s a free application!).
 We will then look at your situation and can provide you feedback.